-During more than 12 years as a staff photojournalist, Smith has won dozens of awards for his images from notable organizations, including the Pulitzer Prize, National Press Photographers Association, the Society of Professional Journalists, the Society of News Design, the World Sports Photography Contest, and the Associated Press.
+During more than 12 years as a staff visual journalist, Smith has won dozens of awards for his images from notable organizations, including the Pulitzer Prize, National Press Photographers Association, the Society of Professional Journalists, the Society of News Design, the World Sports Photography Contest, and the Associated Press.
 He has also received the prestigious Portfolio Award from the Society of News Design.

-Smith has also won ten awards from Pictures of the Year International (POYi), including five individual awards such as 1st Place Feature Photography, 1st Place Magazine Pictorial, and prestigious team honors such as the Angus McDougal Award for Overall Excellence.
+Smith has also won eleven awards from Pictures of the Year International (POYi), including six individual awards such as 1st Place Feature Photography, 1st Place Magazine Pictorial, and prestigious team honors such as the Angus McDougal Award for Overall Excellence.
 Pictures of the Year International garners thousands of professional entries each year and is considered one of the world’s preeminent documentary storytelling contests.

 Nominated for the Pulitzer Prize four times, Smith won the award in 2002 as part of a group of photographers who created a multimedia photo essay on the Colorado Wildfires for the Rocky Mountain News.
 Smith received a second nomination that year for his visual reportage of the Salt Lake Olympics.

 Smith’s images have been exhibited at some of the most prominent institutions in the field, including The Smithsonian, the National Press Club, The Poynter Institute for Media Studies, The International Professional Photography Hall of Fame, and the Science Museum.
 He also had a photograph on permanent exhibit at The Newseum, showcasing one of his Pulitzer Prize-winning images.
 Moreover, his work has received recognition from National Endowment for the Arts (NEA) as an American Master Artist Grant.

 Steven has an enjoyable career that he loves, which has enabled him to work with amazing people.
 He’s happily married to his wife Gwyn, and together they have two sons, Luke and Cole.
 Gwyn and Steven enjoy hiking in the woods with their dogs, Red and Lily.
 Steven also values the time he spends volunteering with organizations such as Help Portraits, a group that creates holiday portraits for families in need.